 The Edgewater Acquisition was accounted for under the acquisition method of accounting, whereby the results of the acquired business are included in our consolidated financial results from July 15, 2009, the effective date of the acquisition.
 As a result of the acquisition, we recorded net tangible assets, identifiable intangible assets and goodwill of \$53,635 (consisting primarily of Edgewater's investments in their underlying funds and cash), \$56,200 and \$61,630, respectively, which include amounts for Edgewater's noncontrolling interests held (whose economic interests approximate 50%) aggregating \$109,841.
 Goodwill pertaining to this acquisition is deductible for income tax purposes.
 See Note 9 of Notes to Condensed Consolidated Financial Statements for additional information relating to goodwill and other intangible assets.
-The operating results relating to Edgewater, which have not been material, are included in the Company's Asset Management segment.
+The operating results relating to Edgewater are included in the Company's Asset Management segment.

 In 2007, the Company acquired Goldsmith, Agio, Helms & Lynner, LLC ("GAHL"), a Minneapolis-based investment bank specializing in financial advisory services to mid-sized private companies, and Carnegie, Wylie & Company (Holdings) PTY LTD ("CWC"), an Australia-based financial advisory firm.
 These purchases were affected through an exchange of a combination of cash, Class A common stock, and by Lazard Ltd issuing shares of non-participating convertible Series A and Series B preferred stock, which are or were each convertible into Class A common stock.
-In connection with such acquisitions, as of both June 30, 2010 and December 31, 2009, 662,015 shares of Class A common stock were issuable on a non-contingent basis.
-Additionally, at both June 30, 2010 and December 31, 2009, 7,293 shares of Series A preferred stock were convertible into Class A common shares on a non-contingent basis, with the number of Class A common shares dependent, in part, upon future prices of the Class A common stock.
-At both June 30, 2010 and December 31, 2009, 948,631 shares of Class A common stock were contingently issuable and, at both such dates, 19,590 shares of Series A preferred stock were contingently convertible into shares of Class A common stock, dependent upon the future performance of GAHL and CWC.
+In connection with such acquisitions, as of September 30, 2010 and December 31, 2009, 346,398 and 662,015 shares of Class A common stock were issuable on a non-contingent basis, respectively.
+Additionally, at September 30, 2010 and December 31, 2009, 2,431 and 7,293 shares of Series A preferred stock, respectively, were convertible into Class A common shares on a non-contingent basis, with the number of Class A common shares dependent, in part, upon future prices of the Class A common stock.
+At both September 30, 2010 and December 31, 2009, 948,631 shares of Class A common stock were contingently issuable and, at both such dates, 19,590 shares of Series A preferred stock were contingently convertible into shares of Class A common stock, dependent upon the future performance of GAHL and CWC.
 The Class A common stock described above related to the GAHL and CWC acquisitions is issuable over multi-year periods.

-In connection with Lazard Group's acquisitions of GAHL and Edgewater's management vehicles, as well as Lazard Ltd's acquisition of CWC and subsequent contribution of CWC to Lazard Group, Lazard Group recorded related party payables of \$39,820 at both June 30, 2010 and December 31, 2009 to subsidiaries of Lazard Ltd (see Note 17 of Notes to the Condensed Consolidated Financial Statements).
+In connection with Lazard Group's acquisitions of GAHL and Edgewater's management vehicles, as well as Lazard Ltd's acquisition of CWC and subsequent contribution of CWC to Lazard Group, Lazard Group recorded related party payables of \$19,016 and \$39,820 at September 30, 2010 and December 31, 2009, respectively, to subsidiaries of Lazard Ltd (see Note 17 of Notes to the Condensed Consolidated Financial Statements).
+Such amounts will become members' equity as the related shares of Class A common stock are issued.